Questions mount about whether Tom Brady is retiring from the NFL

 But the Rams broke the spell.
 Two long passes later, Los Angeles kicked a field goal to win as time expired, putting an end to the Bucs' playoff hopes — and Brady's career.

 If Brady, now 44 years old, is in fact retiring — he will do as one of the most decorated players of all time.
-Of his dizzying number of records, many are nigh untouchable.
+Of his dizzying number of career records, many are nigh untouchable.
 No quarterback has ever started so many games, won so many games, passed for so many yards or touchdowns.
 He has started more playoff games, and won more, than any other quarterback.
+He scored more touchdowns in his 40s than he did in his 20s.

 The NFL is not short on phenomenal young quarterbacks, including the 26-year-old Patrick Mahomes of the Kansas City Chiefs and 25-year-old Josh Allen of the Buffalo Bills.